FSB's Carney warns G20 growth at risk from reform fatigue

 France has said Basel III rules, still to be implemented, would force European lenders to find large amounts of extra capital but Carney called on G20 leaders to urgently help the Committee finish the job.

-Carney also said that so-called shadow banking - the sector that provides credit outside the banking system - was initially seen as risky and too lightly regulated but it had now been transformed into "resilient market-based finance".
+Carney also said that toxic forms of so-called shadow banking - a sector that provides credit outside the banking system - have now been transformed into "resilient market-based finance".

 The central banker said once the rules already agreed for shadow banking had been fully implemented there would no need for any more to address existing risks - a conclusion the sector is likely to welcome.